-Negative OLR anomalies (enhanced convection and precipitation, blue shading) were observed near Papua New Guinea.
+Negative OLR anomalies (enhanced convection and precipitation, blue shading) were observed southeast of Papua New Guinea and near the Date Line.
 Positive OLR anomalies (suppressed convection and precipitation, red shading) were apparent over Indonesia and Malaysia.

 Low-level (850-hPa) winds were near average across the equatorial Pacific.